-To consume these relatively large amounts of calories it is important to give toddlers 2-3 nutritious snacks in addition to three meals because toddlers' stomachs are only about one third the size of an adult stomach (see figure 2)^{1,2}.
+To consume these relatively large amounts of calories it is important not to rely on the low-fat, high-fibre foods that are recommended for adults and older children because toddlers' stomachs are only about one third the size of an adult stomach (see figure 2)^{1,2}.
+A toddler's diet should therefore include some foods that are high in fat and low in fibre.